bamkadayat/bamkadayat/README.md

 ## Frontend Developer | React · TypeScript · Vue · Node.js | Design systems & Accessibility(WCAG)

 Frontend developer in Oslo with over five years in fintech.
 I hold a master's in Universal Design of ICT from OsloMet, so accessibility is part of how I think about every interface I build.
-At Oblinor, I help build a crowdfunding platform used by thousands of investors in Norway, working mainly with React and TypeScript.
+At Oblinor, I help build a crowdlending platform used by thousands of investors in Norway, working mainly with React and TypeScript.
 I enjoy making products that are simple to use and built with care.

 ### Education